 Identify grid-ready, commercially viable hybrid development locations faster.

-By replacing fragmented data sources and manual screening with an analytics-driven approach, Enverus PRISM enables developers to reduce siting risk, prioritize capital efficiently, and advance projects with greater confidence earlier in the development lifecycle.
+By replacing fragmented datasets and manual screening with a unified analytics workflow, Enverus enables developers to reduce siting risk, prioritize capital efficiently, and advance projects with greater confidence earlier in the development lifecycle.

-Indiana is a highvalue region for solar + storage development.
+Indiana is a high-value region for solar + storage development.
 Utilities across the state have outlined aggressive renewable and storage additions in recent Integrated Resource Plans, signaling sustained procurement needs.
-At the same time, the state is preparing for significant load growth from data centers, manufacturing expansions, and other power intensive industries.
-For example, Duke Energy Indiana has over 5,000 MWs of planned load capacity.
+At the same time, the state is preparing for significant load growth from data centers, manufacturing expansions, and other power-intensive industries.
+For example, Duke Energy Indiana has over 5,000 MW of planned load capacity.

-This convergence of renewable expansion, storage integration, and demand acceleration positions Indiana as a prime market for developers who can move quickly and secure viable interconnection points.
-PRISM enables that speed by reducing months of manual screening to minutes.
+This convergence of renewable expansion, storage integration, and accelerating demand positions Indiana as an attractive market for developers who can move quickly and secure economically viable interconnection points.
+PRISM, RatedPower, and Interconnect compress months of manual screening into minutes, enabling that speed.

 Attribute | Value |